an-minyoung/an-minyoung.github.io/_pages/research.md

 ## How does gender shape migration decisions?

+* An, Minyoung.
+“Exodus From Gender Inequality?
+Gender Differences in Educational Selectivity among Korean Immigrants in the US.”
+Manuscript available
+  - Raymond V. Bowers Award for Outstanding Graduate Student Paper

+* An, Minyoung.
+“Gender Gap in Foreign US Ph.D.
+Holders: Does Gender Inequality Affect Return Decisions?”
+Article manuscript in progress.

 {% for project in site.projects %}
 {% if project.category == "gender-migration" %}
 <div class="project">